jgcodes2020/cpp-coreutils/README.md

 | coreutils      | busybox             |

 The thing is, I read somewhere that although busybox packs everything together, it doesn't support as many extensions to POSIX syntax.
 So I wanted to reimplement the coreutils.
 I know it runs on C++, but as long as there's some kind of C++ standard library installed, it should work.

+## Cross-platformness
+Ideally, you could, but since I'm going for POSIX, some commands by nature are not portable.
+In addition, I do not have a Mac to test on.